aaronwardle/leaves/README.markdown

 Leaves is an simple way to present a page-turning interface similar to Apple's iBooks.
 It comprises two classes, `LeavesView` and `LeavesViewController`, and occupies less than 100 kB compiled.
 It uses only public APIs, sacrificing a portion of iBooks' visual flair to ensure that your application is safe for submission to the App Store.

-Leaves supports:
+This branch of Leaves supports:

 - Text, images, PDFs -- anything that can be rendered in a graphics context
 - Drag or tap to turn the page
-- iPad- and iPhone-sized display areas
+- iPad--sized display areas
+- Swipe gestures
+- Two-page landscape view

 Leaves does *not* currently support:

 - Interactive elements on the page
-- Swipe gestures
-- Two-page landscape view

-Leaves requires iPhone OS 3.0 or later.
+This branch of Leaves requires iPhone OS 3.2 or later (support for UIGestureRecognizer).

 #Installation